geoidesic/bake/docs/en/development.rst

 CakePHP by creating tasks in your application or plugins.
 By extending ``Bake\Shell\Task\BakeTask``, bake will find your new task and include it as part of bake.

+.. note:: CakePHP 4.x deprecates Shells and Tasks, use Commands instead.

 As an example, we'll make a task that creates an arbitrary foo class.
 First, create the task file **src/Shell/Task/FooTask.php**.
 We'll extend the